Sminnie09/ST558Project1Repo/README.md

 }
 ```

-Here, the `getSkaterRecords` function returns a dataframe for the
+The `getSkaterRecords` function returns a dataframe for the specified
-specified franchise with the following columns.
-Here is an example of
+franchise with the following columns.
+Here is an example of the columns
-the columns when 2 is specified as the `FranchiseID`:
+when 2 is specified as the `FranchiseID`:

 ``` r
 names(getSkaterRecords(2))